genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateSummaryViewReportAggr.md

 <!-- Define filters links -->
 {% include_relative includes/AddFilters.md %}

+### Report tab options

+Select the **View Properties** sub-tab **Report**.

+Details

+Header/footer

+Header

+Footer

+>>> relevance of the headers in Reports

+### Defining sort key titles
+???

 ### Specify aggregation

-Views with delimited output can write all records, or can specify aggregation and collapse the output data based on sort keys.
+Views with report output can write all records, or can specify aggregation and collapse the output data based on sort keys.
 If the data is to be aggregated,

 - Select the **View Properties** sub-tab **Format Phase**, and click **Format-Phase Record Aggregation (FRA)** > **Aggregate all records with identical sort keys**.